 All of the above circumstances sometimes set the scene for fall injuries, especially when staff are careless or inattentive.
 Residents may fall when they were supposed to be assisted by two caregivers but only one was present.
 They may fall when left alone in beds for long periods of time without frequent check-ins.
 After waiting too long for help. they may fall when they insist on trying to walk against doctors’ orders.
 They may fall after wandering off due to dementia factors.
 Sometimes falls are the result of over medication that leaves an already-frail person with diminished muscular control.
 All of these examples indicate probable nursing home abuse and neglect.

 If your loved one was fortunate after a fall or several falls in a nursing home or assisted living facility, he or she may have come away with bruises and soreness.
 While you recognize that these injuries were not severe, you still want answers about why falls continue to occur.
 Our Kansas City nursing home abuse lawyers can help.

 More serious fall injuries result in broken hips, broken arms, head injuries or death.
 In such cases, there are expenses as well as emotional consequences to falls.
 You and/or your loved one may have cause to file an injury claim or lawsuit on the basis of nursing home neglect.

 The personal injury lawyers in Kansas City at Mayer & Rosenberg, P.C., can evaluate the facts and determine whether you likely have a compelling case for compensation.
-We help you file an injury claim or lawsuit on the basis of nursing home neglect.
+We help you file a personal injury claim or lawsuit on the basis of nursing home neglect.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.